 Apollo Strategic Value Fund primarily invests in the securities of leveraged companies in North America and Europe through three core strategies: distressed investments, value-driven investments and special opportunities.
 In connection with the redemptions requested by the Investment Partnership of its investment in Apollo Strategic Value Fund, the Investment Partnership's investment in the Apollo Strategic Value Fund was converted into liquidating shares issued by the Apollo Strategic Value Fund.
 The liquidating shares were initially allocated a pro rata portion of each of the Apollo Strategic Value Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any current expenses incurred by the Apollo Strategic Value Fund.
-During the years ended December 31, 2011 and 2010, the Investment Partnership received proceeds from redemptions of \$10.0 million and \$35.3 million, respectively, from the Apollo Strategic Value Fund.
-As a result of the redemptions during the years ended December 31, 2011 and 2010, the Investment Partnership realized gains on redemptions of \$2.1 million and \$4.9 million, respectively.
+During the three months ended March 31, 2012 and 2011, the Investment Partnership received no proceeds from redemptions of the Apollo Strategic Value Fund.